Generic Name: Terbinafine hydrochloride

 Terbinafine is an allylamine antifungal [see Clinical Pharmacology (12.4)].

-Following oral administration, Terbinafine is well absorbed (> 70%) and the bioavailability of Terbinafine hydrochloride tablets as a result of first-pass metabolism is approximately 40%.
-Peak plasma concentrations of 1 mcg/mL appear within 2 hours after a single 250 mg dose; the AUC (area under the curve) is approximately 4.56 mcg•h/mL.
-An increase in the AUC of Terbinafine of less than 20% is observed when Terbinafine hydrochloride is administered with food.
+Following oral administration, Terbinafine is well absorbed (greater than 70%) and the bioavailability of Terbinafine tablets as a result of first-pass metabolism is approximately 40%.
+Peak plasma concentrations of 1 mcg/mL appear within 2 hours after a single 250 mg dose; the AUC is approximately 4.56 mcg•h/mL.
+An increase in the AUC of Terbinafine of less than 20% is observed when Terbinafine tablets are administered with food.

-In plasma, Terbinafine is > 99% bound to plasma proteins and there are no specific binding sites.
-At steady state, in comparison to a single dose, the peak concentration of Terbinafine is 25% higher and plasma AUC increases by a factor of 2.5; the increase in plasma AUC is consistent with an effective half-life of ~36 hours.
+In plasma, Terbinafine is greater than 99% bound to plasma proteins and there are no specific binding sites.
+At steady-state, in comparison to a single dose, the peak concentration of Terbinafine is 25% higher and plasma AUC increases by a factor of 2.5; the increase in plasma AUC is consistent with an effective half-life of ~36 hours.
 Terbinafine is distributed to the sebum and skin.
 A terminal half-life of 200 to 400 hours may represent the slow elimination of Terbinafine from tissues such as skin and adipose.
-Prior to excretion, Terbinafine is extensively metabolized by at least seven CYP isoenzymes with major contributions from CYP2C9, CYP1A2, CYP3A4, CYP2C8 and CYP2C19.
+Prior to excretion, Terbinafine is extensively metabolized by at least 7 CYP isoenzymes with major contributions from CYP2C9, CYP1A2, CYP3A4, CYP2C8, and CYP2C19.
 No metabolites have been identified that have antifungal activity similar to Terbinafine.
 Approximately 70% of the administered dose is eliminated in the urine.

-In patients with renal impairment (creatinine clearance < 50 mL/min) or hepatic cirrhosis, the clearance of Terbinafine is decreased by approximately 50% compared to normal volunteers.
+In patients with renal impairment (creatinine clearance less than or equal to 50 mL/min) or hepatic cirrhosis, the clearance of Terbinafine is decreased by approximately 50% compared to normal volunteers.
 No effect of gender on the blood levels of Terbinafine was detected in clinical trials.
 No clinically relevant age-dependent changes in steady-state plasma concentrations of Terbinafine have been reported.

 Terbinafine has been shown to be active against most strains of the following microorganisms both in vitro and in clinical infections: